 What Actually Makes an Infertility Support Space Feel Trustworthy

-An infertility support space feels trustworthy when people know who it’s for, how conversations are held, and what kind of experience they’ll have when they show up.
+An infertility support space feels trustworthy when people know who it's for, how conversations are held, and what kind of experience they'll have when they show up.
 Trust comes from clear boundaries, active stewardship, shared norms, and accountability — not from size, anonymity, or good intentions.
-Cove Collective is built to provide that kind of reliable peer support when emotional stakes are high.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — built to provide that kind of reliable support when emotional stakes are high.

 People assume trust in infertility support is more or less a given across the board.
 If a space seems kind, supportive, and well-intentioned, it must be trustworthy — right?